Jclyoung/liftoff-assignments/P2-Project_Outline/README.md

-User Login - Users will be able to login and see their profile page Search - Users can search for various cards in the database Messaging - Users can message other users about their cards Autofill - Taking a picture and have it auto-populate the fields Mobile App - Users being able to upload their cards using a mobile app (Stretch)
+User Login - Users will be able to login and see their profile page Search - Users can search for various cards in the database Messaging - Users can message other users about their cards Autofill - Taking a picture and have it auto-populate the fields (stretch) Mobile App - Users being able to upload their cards using a mobile app (Stretch)